Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-www-directory.md

 Its contents will be minified in non-debug builds.

+!!!warning
 	This file will be removed when executing the `gulp clean` or `gulp clean:sass` tasks and should not be committed to source control.

 ## css/bundle.css.map _(generated)_